b01/interception/README.md

 ## How it works

-The built-in wrapper for protocols like HTTP are replace with the Interception\Http wrapper.
-So when you call global PHP functions \fopen or \fsockopen to make a request, the interception wrapper will make then request and save it to a file, then play that same response back for each request to that exact URL.
+The built-in wrapper for protocols like HTTP are first unregistered, then replaced with the StreamWrappers\Http wrapper.
+When an HTTP request is made using stream PHP functions\fopen or \fsockopen, the interception wrapper will make then make a TCP connection and return that as a resource for those functions.

+Only content read using the returned TCP resource will be saved to a file when \fclose is called.
+If at a later time, another request is made to that same URL, a file resource to the saved request is initialized and returned for those functions.
+What ever content that was retrieved from the previous TCP connection will be served for any following request; to that exact URL.

+In cases where this is the first call to a URL, using \fopen, and \foef did not return TRUE; then only partical content will be saved.
+At minimum the HEADERS for the request will be saved.

+If two or more request to the same URL is made using \fopen or fsockopen, before any are closed.
+They will all have independent TCP resources.
+They will each save a file on \fclose, with the later overwriting the previous.

 ## Examples